 Be sure of your costs before you conference call from your mobile

 While we’ve done our best to research diligently, it’s absolutely always worth checking your specific terms and conditions with your provider.
-If you’ve explicitly asked about any limits to minutes or to call duration, you’ll be able to call with confidence that you won’t be hit with unexpected charges when your bill arrives.
+If you’ve explicitly asked about any limits to minutes or to call duration, you’ll be able to conference call with confidence that you won’t be hit with unexpected charges when your bill arrives.
 That will certainly make for much happier conference calling!Create a FREE Teleconference

 Terms and conditions are also subject to change.
 Information in this blog post is up to date as of 2nd April 2020.
 Information has been obtained from the relevant network provider websites.
 Callers are ultimately responsible for knowing the terms and conditions of their phone plan, minutes allowance and the call charges set by their network provider.